 3. Buying Small Group Health Insurance (Directly from an Insurance Provider)

 Purchasing a private small group health insurance plan is also an option for small businesses and startups.
 Whether or not it’s practical to buy insurance directly from a provider depends on where a particular business is located.
 Small businesses may find they have more options and insurance providers to choose from on the private market as compared to SHOP, where some states will only have one or two insurance plans at their avail.
-Though it requires more time, research, energy, and wherewithal, purchasing a small group health insurance plan directly from the provider can save money–as long as your company leadership is willing to put in the effort.
+If you choose to purchase insurance directly from the insurance provider, the premiums remain the same, should you buy it direct or through a licensed insurance agent/broker.

 Buying Small Group Insurance Directly: Pros